fary678/HOMI/README.md

 # Comprehensive Insights:
 Users gain access to valuable information about potential neighborhoods, helping them make informed decisions.
 # Technologies Used
-Frontend: [Insert your chosen frontend technologies]
+Frontend: React.js, CSS3
-Backend: [Insert your chosen backend technologies]
+Backend: Node.js, Express.js
-Database: [Insert your chosen database]
+Database: MongoDB
-AI/ML Algorithms: [Detail any specific AI/ML technologies or frameworks used]
+AI/ML Algorithms: Not applicable (or specify any if used, e.g., TensorFlow or Scikit-learn)